IncDrops/PollitGo/README.md

     *   These are typically set via the Google Cloud Build trigger configuration (e.g., substitution variables passed to build steps) or by linking secrets from Google Secret Manager to the build steps and/or the target deployment service (like Cloud Run).
     *   For Cloud Run, environment variables are set in the service's revision settings.
 *   **Error `[Error: Failed to collect page data for /api/stripe/create-checkout-session]` or `ENOENT ... app-build-manifest.json`:**
-    *   These build errors often mean that critical environment variables (like `STRIPE_SECRET_KEY` or `NEXTAUTH_SECRET`) are not available to the build process or the runtime environment.
+    *   These build errors often mean that critical environment variables (like `STRIPE_SECRET_KEY` or, more commonly for manifest errors, `NEXTAUTH_SECRET`) are not available to the build process or the runtime environment.
     *   Ensure secrets are securely provided to your Google Cloud deployment.
+See the "Troubleshooting NextAuth.js & Build Errors" section above for specific guidance on manifest errors.

 ## Testing the Payment Flow
 1. Set Environment Variables.